 ......Passionate about Latin America......

 Yes...
 I am ...Passionate about Latin America....
-I blog, tweet, write articles, publish books, give speeches, and host a facebook group and a whats app group on Latin America .
-My Latin American interests cover politics, economies, business, history, literature, culture, music and movies.
+I blog, write articles, publish books, give speeches and love..
+Latin America .
+My Latin American interests cover politics, economies, business, history, literature, culture, football, food, music and movies.

 I love the Latin American spirit, which is